Righteousness, Peace and Joy

 Righteousness is Relationship with God

-Righteousness is all about your relationship with God.
-The most important thing to God is your relationship with Him.
+Righteousness is all about your relationship with God, your Father.
+The most important thing to your Father is your relationship with Him.
 This should be our most important priority also.
 All the blessings revealed in the Bible are for the righteous.
 Righteousness means right relationship with God; peace with God, peace is unity.
-The fruit of righteousness will be peace; the effect of righteousness will be quietness and confidence forever, (Isaiah 32:17 NIV).
-Therefore, having been justified [made righteous] by faith, we have peace with God through our Lord Jesus Christ, (Romans 5:1 NKJV).
+The fruit of righteousness will be peace; the effect of righteousness will be quietness and confidence forever, (Isaiah 32:17).
+Therefore, having been justified [made righteous] by faith, we have peace with God through our Lord Jesus Christ, (Romans 5:1).

 Righteousness is Faith Working by Love